Water Drop LA brings water to unhoused neighbors on Skid Row | Daily Trojan

 Aria Cataño, Kate Montanez and Catie Cummings spend their Sundays bringing clean water to thousands of people experiencing homelessness on Skid Row.
 With eight water drops to date, the group has raised more than $365,000 in funds, according to Cataño, and has worked alongside fellow community organizers in Los Angeles to raise awareness about the needs of unhoused populations.

-Inspired by a bag of groceries Cataño and Montanez received at a Black Lives Matter meeting in July, the three turned Cataño’s Subaru into a “food chariot,” making burritos to pass out to people living outside of City Hall.
+Inspired by a bag of groceries Cataño and Montanez received at a Black Lives Matter meeting in July, the three took Cataño’s Subaru to pass out burritos to people living outside of City Hall.
 However, those that they were aiding were still suffering from an inaccessibility to clean water.
 In Skid Row, there are only five public water fountains for a population of roughly 5,000 people.
 Community activists have demanded the installation of these fountains for years, but the city has yet to do so.

 Realizing that there was still a need to be met, Cataño posted about the demand for water on her Facebook page and raised roughly $2,000 in just one day.
 These initial donations gave the group the momentum for its first water drop, starting what is now known as Water Drop LA.
 About 95% of the group’s distribution is at Skid Row, but the team also sends a small supply to the downtown Olvera Street area where it first started passing out the burritos weeks prior.